 - We’re concerned that the expanded powers to health authorities could bolster policing and social control measures that will most impact people who are already highly marginalized and criminalized — especially Indigenous and Black people, people who use drugs, sex workers, trans women and transfeminine people, and people with mental illness or brain injury (who are stereotyped as “dangerous”).
 Already we are seeing political pressure to increase the VicPD budget, always a bad idea but especially hideous at this time as jails and prisons are hothouses for COVID, and there’s even more need than ever for budgets to prioritize people’s survival.

 - We’re inspired by direct actions unhoused and precariously housed people have taken to turn unused buildings into survival spaces.
 Locally there was an ingenious temporary squat in an empty former box store, on the mainland the Hothouse Squatters seized the vacant North Surrey Recreation Centre, and in ‘los angeles’ homeless Latinx families have reclaimed vacant houses owned by the state.
 We hope more of this happens.
-For security you shouldn’t send us specific plans around opening up a building (just in case emails are being monitored by the state), and you should work with people who you already know and trust; but if you’re coming across good public resources for how these kinds of actions can be organized please do pass them on.

 We’d love to hear your ideas for political work!
 Contact us if you have ideas you want to share.